dydxopsdao/v4-documentation/pages/index.md

 🦔 💜

-***By using, recording, referencing, or downloading (i.e., any “action”) any information contained on this page or in any dYdX Trading Inc. ("dYdX") database, you hereby and thereby agree to the [dYdX Chain Terms of Use](https://dydx.exchange/v4-terms) and [Privacy Policy](https://dydx.exchange/privacy) governing such information, and you agree that such action establishes a binding agreement between you and dYdX.***
+***By using, recording, referencing, or downloading (i.e., any “action”) any information contained on this page or in any dYdX Operations Services Ltd. ("dYdX Operations subDAO") database, you hereby and thereby agree to the [dYdX Chain Docs Terms of Use](https://dydx-chain-docs.vercel.app/general/terms_of_use) governing such information, and you agree that such action establishes a binding agreement between you and dYdX Operations subDAO.***